 NCI Definition: A rare adenocarcinoma arising from metaplastic bladder epithelium.
 It is frequently associated with long-standing local irritation.
 The majority of cases originate from the trigone and the posterior wall of the bladder.

-There are 4 clinical trials for bladder adenocarcinoma, of which 4 are open and 0 are completed or closed.
-Of the trials that contain bladder adenocarcinoma as an inclusion criterion, 1 is phase 1 (1 open) and 3 are phase 2 (3 open).
+There are 4 clinical trials for bladder adenocarcinoma, of which 3 are open and 1 is completed or closed.
+Of the trials that contain bladder adenocarcinoma as an inclusion criterion, 1 is phase 1 (1 open) and 3 are phase 2 (2 open).

-Nivolumab, cabozantinib, and ipilimumab are the most common interventions in bladder adenocarcinoma clinical trials.
+Cabozantinib, ipilimumab, and nivolumab are the most common interventions in bladder adenocarcinoma clinical trials.

 2. The AACR Project GENIE Consortium.
 AACR Project GENIE: powering precision medicine through an international consortium.
 Cancer Discovery.
 2017;7(8):818-831.
 Dataset Version 8.
 This dataset does not represent the totality of the genetic landscape; see paper for more information.